-India is 5 hours 30 mins ahead of Greenwich Meantime (GMT).
-India does not observe Daylight Saving.
+India is 5 hours 30 mins ahead of Greenwich Meantime (GMT) and does not observe Daylight Saving.

 Standard voltage is 230-240 volts (usually 240 volts).
 Primary sockets require round 3 pin plugs that are similar but not identical to European plugs.
 We recommend that you pack a universal travel adaptor.
 You will need a voltage converter, and plug adaptor in order to use U.S. appliances.